 “With JAWS, I’ve written nine books and self-published them, formatting my manuscripts on my own on MS Word, as JAWS tells you the attributes required for formatting such as font type and size, indentation, and font color and style; and you can navigate the menus to insert tables of content and photos, as well as page numbers.
 I even edited one book for a foreign publisher.

 “Most importantly, JAWS has enabled me to obtain my doctor of divinity and start my Christian ministry.
-Using it, I’m able to teach the Bible in depth via email, allowing me to reach people across the ocean.
+Using it, I’m able to teach the Bible in-depth via email, allowing me to reach people across the ocean.
 You can use JAWS on all the popular applications such as MS Word, Wordpad, Notepad, Internet Explorer, Outlook Express, and AOL.
 It comes with its own word processor called HJ Pad, which is what I use most frequently since it takes up little memory and loads fast.
 JAWS [also] has Braille capabilities.”

 Name: Joseph Simmons

 “My first Lasik treatment was a revelation – I left the office and could see well enough to drive.
 I could read and view a 180-degree field of vision no longer framed by lenses.
 My second treatment made my vision even clearer, as the surgeon eliminated almost all my astigmatism.
-No further corrections could be attempted, but I felt freed of a glass-and-plastic prison after wearing glasses nearly 45 years.
+No further corrections could be attempted, but I felt free of a glass-and-plastic prison after wearing glasses for nearly 45 years.

 “I still wear glasses when driving long distances because I want full clarity to read distant road signs.
 I kept my most recent pair of glasses, and when I look through them I wonder how I could have functioned as a child with such poor vision!”